We’ve all tried traditional email marketing tips …

 You hit publish with a sigh of relief.
 That’s done.

 But when you look at your email stats, you notice that the opens aren’t as good as you’d hoped, and the click-throughs are disappointing.
-It’s depressing.
+Bad email marketing results are depressing, especially when you’ve followed best practices.

 Does it feel like a big challenge to get people to open and read your emails?
 And then to go on to click through?